-Halloween Movie Night: The Headless Horseman (all ages)
+Halloween Movie Night: The Legend of Sleepy Hollow (all ages)

 Since the creation of Hollywood, filmmakers have taken old folklore and spooky stories and transformed them into the movies that we now associate with Halloween.
 Henricus will be showing two of these traditional black and white silent films from 1922 and offer lectures beforehand to address the historical perspectives and topics related to these movies.